 In 2014, several provinces of the Sisters of Notre Dame de Namur joined together to form the U.S. East-West Province.
 This and other entities are part of the international congregation of the Sisters of Notre Dame de Namur founded in France in 1804 by St. Julie Billiart.

-Sisters Eileen Burns, Elaine Bain, Mary Farren, Catherine Waldron, Patricia Chappell and Barbary Barry are the members of the U.S. East-West Province Leadership Team.
+Sisters Eileen Burns, Elaine Bain, Mary Farren, Catherine Waldron (retired), Patricia Chappell and Barbary Barry are the members of the U.S. East-West Province Leadership Team.